 Upload all forms when you register at 4-H Connect.
-Registration will be open April 17, 2016 through May 16, 2017.
 Entries received after this date may not be included in the contest.

 Suggested Project Activity

 1. Set meeting with County Extension Agent

 - a.
 Take information with you to outline your research project - b.
 Discuss and narrow down topic - c.
 Discuss your experiences related to this topic and why you are interested - d.
 Review safety guidelines with County Extension Agent and parents - e.
 Review articles or books on the topic that interest you - f.
 Plan an initial project timeline of project activity - g.
 Record meeting notes in your research journal and date it